-- 2. Consider what would happen if there were a single bit in error in the block.
 When the user reconstructs the f's and l's, he would find that one f and one l are incorrect.
 Together, these two would isolate the one bit in error, which could be corrected by inverting it.
-Thus, we have 1 bit error correction. - 3.
-Now suppose two bits were corrupted. - a.
-If they were in the same frame, we would have 2 l's in error. - b.
-If they were in the same row, we would have 2 f's in error. - c.
-If they were in different frames and different rows, we would have two errors each in f's and l's. - d.
-In any case, would be able to detect a 2 bit error (though we could not correct it.) - 4.
+Thus, we have 1 bit error correction.

+- 4. Now suppose two bits were corrupted. - a) If they were in the same frame, we would have 2 l's in error, but no f in error. - b) If they were in the same row, we would have 2 f's in error, but no l in error. - c) If they were in different frames and different rows, we would have two errors each in f's and l's. - d) In any case, would be able to detect a 2 bit error (though we could not correct it.) - 5.
 Finally, consider the effect of a 3 bit error.
 In most cases, we would get multiple error indications in both f's and l's letting us know that the data is corrupt.
 However, there is one pathological case to be aware of.
 Let e be the bits in error: